RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 - **UR5 Sensors:**
     - **Force-Torque Sensor:** Provides haptic feedback for grasping adjustments.

-To utilize sensors on each robot, we are planning to feed the sensor input to our local host computer, becasue we suspect the SLAM navigation will require significant amount of computing power, which might be overwhelming for the raspberry Pi on the turtlebot.
-By inputing the Lidar and Depth camera sensor data to local computing power, we will return the navigation result to the turtlebot to commmand its movement.
+To utilize sensors on each robot, we are planning to feed the sensor input to our local host computer because we suspect the SLAM navigation will require a significant amount of computing power, which might be overwhelming for the Raspberry Pi on the turtlebot.
+By inputting the Lidar and Depth camera sensor data to local computing power, we will return the navigation result to the turtlebot to command its movement.
 As the turtlebot approaches the pickup destination, it will trigger a signal to start the UR5 robot arm.
-The robot arm will perfrom pick and place from the stack of objects and place it on top of the turtlebot.
-To correctly track the height of the stack of items, UR5 will utilize its torque sensor to gently tap the top of the stack to acquire the height of the top most item.
+The robot arm will pick and place from the stack of objects and place it on top of the turtlebot.
+To correctly track the height of the stack of items, UR5 will utilize its torque sensor to gently tap the top of the stack to acquire the height of the topmost item.
 The UR5 will send this torque data to the local computer for height calculation as well as for simulation purposes.

 On the simulation end, UR5 will be sending out the angles of each actuator, which will then be used in the simulation to reflect the orientation of the robot arm.
-Similarly, turtlebot will be sending the data from wheel speed sensor and the IMU to host computer.
-The host computer will then integrate the data from the two source, with the wheel speed sensor as the main input and the IMU as a reference in case of any unexpected incidents.
+Similarly, the turtlebot will be sending the data from the wheel speed sensor and the IMU to host computer.
+The host computer will then integrate the data from the two sources, with the wheel speed sensor as the main input and the IMU as a reference in case of any unexpected incidents.

 ---

 ### **Interaction & User Interface**
 To control and monitor the robots, we will be building a dashboard on the ROS-based UI.
 The dashboard will include to separate sections as shown in the figure below.
 On the left side will be the simulation, and on the right side will be all the controls needed.
-The controls will simply be start, stop and emergency stop.
-Another window will be showing the path that is rendered from the data from turtlebot.
+The controls will simply be start, stop, and emergency stop.
+Another window will show the path that is rendered from the data from Turtlebot.

 ![alt text](./images/window_sample.png)